Parvezali4953/WeatherApp/README.md

 4. All infrastructure is managed by Terraform, with its state stored securely in an S3 backend.
 5. A push to GitHub triggers the CI/CD pipeline, which deploys a new version.

-*(It is highly recommended to create a simple visual diagram, using a tool like diagrams.net or Excalidraw, and add a screenshot of it here.)*

 ## 🚀 Key Technologies & Services

 | Category                     | Tools & Services                                                    | Purpose                                                                                                                             |